 - Three areas of concentrated study: General Practice, Child Clinical, and Clinical Health

-- Multiple training opportunities in behavioral medicine, neuropsychology, weight/eating, anxiety, forensic psychology, suicide prevention, depression, emotion regulation, mindfulness, child psychology and autism
+- Multiple training opportunities in behavioral medicine, neuropsychology, weight/eating, anxiety, suicide prevention, depression, emotion regulation, mindfulness, child psychology and autism

 - Annual Diversity Forum